vlademorr/bookStore/README.md

-npm i - set up a project
+npm i - set up a project,
 npm start - start a project

 A few words about project: